100mslive/100ms-docs/common/faq.md

 #### What is the maximum number of people that can be supported currently?

-For full duplex audio/video with a latency of <500ms, 100ms can support a maximum of 100 people.
+For full duplex audio/video with a latency of <500 ms, 100ms can support a maximum of 100 people.
 For webinar-style events, 100ms can support 10 people on stage and 1000 offstage peers/audience.
 For large events, it can be broadcasted on a TV-like setup for an audience of millions with a latency of 7-10 seconds.

 #### What is the maximum capacity for group calls with 100ms video SDK?